velletti/jvchat/README.md

-# vjchat
+# jvchat
-Fork of the TYPO3 extension vjchat
+Fork of the old TYPO3 extension vjchat

 see ChangeLog for old Infos about this extension